stephskaggs/swimnaustin/about.md

 ---
 layout: page
 title: THE STORY.
-subhead: a project born out of a love of swimming. and a hate of hiking to dry swimming holes.
+subhead: a project born out of a love of swimming.
+And a hate of Austin heat.
 permalink: /about/
 hero: /img/subhero1.jpg